ReactiveBayes/Rocket.jl/docs/src/actors/about.md

 ## Function actor

 Sometimes it is convenient to pass only `on_next` callback.
-Rocket.jl provides a `FunctionActor` which automatically converts any function object passed in the `subscribe!` function to a proper actor which is listening only for data events and ignoring any error and completion messages.
+Rocket.jl provides a `FunctionActor` which automatically converts any function object passed in the `subscribe!` function to a proper actor which listens only for data events, throws an exception on error event and ignores completion message.

 ```julia
 using Rocket